Chapter 20: Four Children

 They drove back to the motel in silence.

 He lay down beside her.
-The bed dipped under his weight and their shoulders touched as they’d touched on the frozen steps, and the warmth of her was there through the layers of coat and fleece and whatever else she was wearing, and it was the first warmth that had felt like warmth in weeks.
+The bed dipped and their shoulders touched through layers of insulated fabric, and the warmth of her through the parka and the thermals was the first warmth that had felt like warmth in weeks.

-His hand found hers between them on the bedspread.
-Her fingers were cold.
-His were warm, broad, scarred — the thumb with its ridge, the callus that ran across the palm.
-She held it.
-Not tight.
-Not loose.
-The grip of someone who had located something solid and was not going to let go of it and was not going to squeeze.
+His hand found hers on the bedspread.
+Her fingers were cold — still cold from the steps, from the hours of December.
+His were warm, broad, scarred.
+She held it — not tight, not loose.
+The grip of someone who had located something solid in a dark room and was not letting go.

 They slept.